Dr-lvr/Game_of_Life/README.md

 ## Revival Goals

-This revival project it’s an opportunity to modernize architecture, improve design patterns, and enhance maintainability.
+This revival project is an opportunity to modernize architecture, improve design patterns, and enhance maintainability.

 ## Modernizing the Game of Life